 Endowed funds for scholarships, chairs and lecture series give UA’s School of Nursing a competitive advantage in recruiting the most gifted students and faculty, while expanding its areas of excellence, strong programming and research opportunities.

-The newly opened Simulation Center and Birthing Suite — made possible by our generous donors — is but one example of the type of project that enhances our program.
+The Simulation Center and Birthing Suite — made possible by our generous donors — is but one example of the type of project that enhances our program.
 The center provides our nursing students with early opportunities to put the skills they learn in class into practice, giving them greater preparation for working in a clinical setting with real patients.